devignitelab/devignitelab/docs/Azure/AzureAD/CustomRoles.md

   }
   ```
   - Parameters
-    - Domain -Â Name of Tenant Domain
+    - Domain -A Name of Tenant Domain
     - TenantId - TenantId for the domain
-    - ClientId -Â ClientId from the App Registered Above
+    - ClientId -A ClientId from the App Registered Above
-    - ClientSecret -Â Client secret copied from Step 4
+    - ClientSecret -A Client secret copied from Step 4

 - Add Redirect and Signout URI's to the Registered Application
   - Change port as per your application settings